ImageMagick/Usage-Markdown/distorts/index.md

 What does that mean?
 Well it means the 'viewport' can be used to generate special types of [Crop](../crop/#crop) that normally requires one or more pre-reads, of an image, (or a more advanced API programming interface), and external calculations to achieve.

-For example you can crop out a 'center square' of an image without needing to know the original images size or orientation, before hand.
+For example, you can crop out a 'center square' of an image without needing to know the original images size or orientation, before hand.
 This is complex, so I placed the viewport expression in variables so as to make it easier to read, code, and debug, though it is really just a constant (fixed) expression.

 ~~~